kevboutin/azure-middy/README.md

     // do stuff with this data
     // ...

+    context.res = {
-    return { result: "success", message: "payment processed correctly" };
+        body: { result: "success", message: "payment processed successfully" }, };
 };

-// Notice that in the handler you only added base business logic (no deserialization,
-// validation or error handler), we will add the rest with middlewares

-const inputSchema = {
-    type: "object",
-    properties: {
-        body: {
-            type: "object",
-            properties: {
+// Let's "middyfy" our handler, then we will be able to attach middlewares to it const handler = middy(baseHandler).use(
+    secretMiddleware({
+        vaultUrl:
+            process.env.VAULT_URL || "https://azure_keyvault.vault.azure.net",
+        cacheExpiry: -1,
-                creditCardNumber: {
+        fetchData: {
-                    type: "string",
-                    minLength: 12,
-                    maxLength: 19,
-                    pattern: "d+",
+            somesecret: "api_key",
         },
-                expiryMonth: { type: "integer", minimum: 1, maximum: 12 },
-                expiryYear: { type: "integer", minimum: 2017, maximum: 2027 },
-                cvc: {
-                    type: "string",
-                    minLength: 3,
-                    maxLength: 4,
-                    pattern: "d+",
-                },
-                nameOnCard: { type: "string" },
-                amount: { type: "number" },
-            },
-            required: ["creditCardNumber"], // Insert here all required event properties },
-    },
-};

-// Let's "middyfy" our handler, then we will be able to attach middlewares to it const handler = middy(baseHandler)
-    .use(jsonBodyParser()) // parses the request body when it's a JSON and converts it to an object .use(validator({ inputSchema })) // validates the input .use(httpErrorHandler()); // handles common http errors and returns proper responses
+    }).use(mongodbMiddleware()),
+);

 module.exports = { handler };
 ```

 ## Why?

-One of the main strengths of serverless and Azure functions is that, from a developer
-perspective, your focus is mostly shifted toward implementing business logic.
+One of the main strengths of serverless and Azure functions is that, from a developer perspective, your focus is mostly shifted toward implementing business logic.

-Anyway, when you are writing a handler, you still have to deal with some common technical concerns
-outside business logic, like input parsing and validation, output serialization,
-error handling, etc.
+Anyway, when you are writing a handler, you still have to deal with some common technical concerns outside business logic, like input parsing and validation, output serialization, error handling, etc.

-Very often, all this necessary code ends up polluting the pure business logic code in
-your handlers, making the code harder to read and to maintain.
+Very often, all this necessary code ends up polluting the pure business logic code in your handlers, making the code harder to read and to maintain.

-In other contexts, like generic web frameworks ([fastify](http://fastify.io), [hapi](https://hapijs.com/), [express](http://expressjs.com/), etc.), this
-problem has been solved using the [middleware pattern](https://www.packtpub.com/mapt/book/web_development/9781783287314/4/ch04lvl1sec33/middleware).
+In other contexts, like generic web frameworks ([fastify](http://fastify.io), [hapi](https://hapijs.com/), [express](http://expressjs.com/), etc.), this problem has been solved using the [middleware pattern](https://www.packtpub.com/mapt/book/web_development/9781783287314/4/ch04lvl1sec33/middleware).

-This pattern allows developers to isolate these common technical concerns into
-_"steps"_ that _decorate_ the main business logic code.
+This pattern allows developers to isolate these common technical concerns into _"steps"_ that _decorate_ the main business logic code.
-Middleware functions are generally written as independent modules and then plugged into
-the application in a configuration step, thus not polluting the main business logic
-code that remains clean, readable, and easy to maintain.
+Middleware functions are generally written as independent modules and then plugged into the application in a configuration step, thus not polluting the main business logic code that remains clean, readable, and easy to maintain.

-Since we could not find a similar approach for Azure function handlers, we decided
-to create azure-middy, our own middleware framework for serverless in Azure land.
+Since we could not find a similar approach for Azure function handlers, we decided to create azure-middy, our own middleware framework for serverless in Azure land.

 ## Usage

-As you might have already seen from our first example here, using azure-middy is very
-simple and requires just few steps:
+As you might have already seen from our first example here, using azure-middy is very simple and requires just few steps:

 1. Write your function handlers as usual, focusing mostly on implementing the bare business logic for them.
 2. Import `middy` and all the middlewares you want to use.